Discuss Marble sealant advice required in the UK Tiling Forum area at TilersForums.com.

 6 Months later the client rang to tell me that when ever they showered they had a torrent of water in the room below.

-On closer inspection it seemed that the silicone was failing, I guess because the waterbased stone sealant was allowing the tiles to soak up water.
+On closer inspection it seemed that the Silicon was failing, I guess because the waterbased stone sealant was allowing the tiles to soak up water.
 I applied a white spirit based sealant and resiliconed.
 Some months later the clients had the same problem.

-This time I removed the marble from the top of the bath and discovered that the undersides of the marble were "slimy" and that that whilst my silicone was stuck fast to the bath it easily pealed off the underside of the marble.
+This time I removed the marble from the top of the bath and discovered that the undersides of the marble were "slimy" and that that whilst my Silicon was stuck fast to the bath it easily pealed off the underside of the marble.

 I have now sealed all sides of the marble the whitespirit based sealant and glued the marble down with Dow and Plumbers Gold.